XP-NETWORK/documentation/docs/NFTs/fungibleTokenBridges.md

 6. Lending and borrowing
 7. Lotteries

-XP.network uses the fungible tokens for all the abovementioned purposes but does not build FT multi-chain bridges since this nieche is already occupied by a number of solutions:
+XP.NETWORK uses the fungible tokens for all the abovementioned purposes but does not build FT multi-chain bridges since this nieche is already occupied by a number of solutions:

 | Bridge Name | Connected Chains / Tokens |
 |:-:|:-:|